rustfoundation/foundation.rust-lang.org/news/supporting-the-future-of-rust-spotlight-on-teaching-initiatives.md

 The guide addresses key phases of Rust adoption, including curriculum assessment, course content design, teaching resource development, faculty training, and community integration.

-Designed to complement existing resources like Rust-Edu and teach-rs, it is a living document that welcomes [<u>contributions and improvements</u>](https://www.notion.so/Step-By-Step-Guide-To-Help-You-Implement-Rust-Effectively-In-Your-University-ab5cfd8df94a4ae0ac9d8bea9d38d2fe?pvs=4) from the broader Rust community.
+Designed to complement existing resources like Rust-Edu and teach-rs, this guide is a living document that welcomes [<u>contributions and improvements</u>](https://www.notion.so/Step-By-Step-Guide-To-Help-You-Implement-Rust-Effectively-In-Your-University-ab5cfd8df94a4ae0ac9d8bea9d38d2fe?pvs=4) from the broader Rust community.

 ## Growing the Rust Talent Pool Together

-The Rust Foundation's mission includes ensuring a healthy Rust ecosystem, which requires a growing pool of well-trained developers.
+The Rust Foundation is dedicated to ensuring a healthy Rust ecosystem, which depends on a growing pool of well-trained developers to thrive.
 The initiatives highlighted here show how our community is working to meet this need, creating new pathways for learning Rust.

 As the Rust Foundation explores future training offerings, we look forward to following the evolution of projects like teach-rs, Rust-Edu, and Mordecai's Implementation Guide and their contributions to the ecosystem of Rust learning resources.